-These financial statements have been prepared using International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+These financial statements have been prepared using International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-Going concern and capital management
+Going concern

 The Unit Trust meets its working capital requirements through commitments made by the unitholders.
-As at 31 December 2021, the Unit Trust has outstanding undrawn capital commitments of USD 150,000,000 (2020: USD 150,000,000).
+As at 31 December 2022, the Unit Trust has outstanding undrawn capital commitments of USD 150,000,000 (2021: USD 150,000,000).
 The Unit Trust receives ongoing distribution from its investments.
 The Trustee has assessed the projected cash flows and concluded that the Unit Trust has available funds to meet its long-term obligations.
-The Trustee has also assessed the forecast of the likely income, expenditure and advances of the next twelve months and concluded that the Unit Trust has sufficient funds to meet its short-term obligations as they fall due.
+Having taken into account the risks and uncertainties, including the impact of COVID-19, economic conditions and Russian-Ukraine investments that exist within the business, the Trustee has also assessed the forecast of the likely income, expenditure and advances for at least 12 months from the date of issue of the financial statements and concluded that the Partnership has sufficient funds to meet its short-term obligations as they fall due.
 Accordingly, it continues to adopt the going concern basis in the preparation of the financial statements.